celdond/ASL_Identification/README.md

 This project used a virtual environment.

 As a Jupyter Notebook, web applications such as Google Colab will be a servicable alternative, and the project should work fine as long as the data is loaded in appropriately.

+The data used for the project is located here: https://www.kaggle.com/datasets/grassknoted/asl-alphabet?resource=download

+The contents need simply be unzipped and placed into a /data folder.